Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: The End (plus a few more things we did not cover)

-Last but not least, we provided many code snippets that accompanied the theory we presented in this work.
-In addition, the endeavouring reader can find the source code for all the examples of this work for free and under the \texttt{GPL v3.0} license on Github (\url{https://github.com/gdetor/differential_equations_dnn}).
-The source code is written in Python using Pytorch, Numpy, Scipy, Sklearn, Ray, and Matplotlib.
-On the same URL, readers can find more details about the software/hardware specifications and instructions on how to use the source code.
-All the experiments presented here ran on a desktop computer equipped with an Intel i7 13th Generation CPU, $64\, \mathrm{GB}$ physical memory, and an Nvidia GeForce RTX $3060$ with $12\, \mathrm{GB}$ memory.
-Nevertheless, the examples are designed such that the computational requirements are minimal and can run even on a computer that is not equipped with a GPU.
+Last but not least, we provided many code snippets.
+Students can get actual working examples, including applications we did not cover here, such as solutions of ordinary differential equations (ODEs), systems of ODEs, and solution of integral equations using deep neural networks.
+The endeavoring reader can find the source code on Github at \url{https://github.com/gdetor/differential_equations_dnn}.
+The code is licensed under the \texttt{GPL v3.0} license, and it is written in Python using PyTorch, NumPy, SciPy, Scikit-learn, Ray, and Matplotlib.
+On the same URL, you can find more details on the software/hardware specifications, as well as instructions on how to use the source code and running the examples.